Law enforcement in Japan: History

-The Japanese government established a European-style civil police system in 1874, spearheaded by the efforts of statesman Kawaji Toshiyoshi, under the centralized control of the Police Bureau within the Home Ministry to put down internal disturbances and maintain order during the Meiji Restoration.
-By the 1880s, the police had developed into a nationwide instrument of government control, providing support for local leaders and enforcing public morality.
-They acted as general civil administrators, implementing official policies and thereby facilitating unification and modernization.
-In rural areas especially, the police had great authority and were accorded the same mixture of fear and respect as the village head.
-Their increasing involvement in political affairs was one of the foundations of the authoritarian state in Japan in the first half of the 20th century.
+Following the Meiji restoration, the government of Japan, spearheaded by the efforts of statesman Kawaji Toshiyoshi, moved to establish a European-style civilian police system in 1874 under the centralized control of the Police Bureau within the Home Ministry to put down internal disturbances and maintain order.
+However, by the 1880s the police had developed into a nationwide instrument of government control, providing support for local leaders and enforcing public morality.
+In this period, the police acted as general civil administrators, implementing official policies and thereby facilitating unification and modernization; in rural areas especially, the police had great authority and were accorded the same mixture of fear and respect as the village head.
+Their increasing involvement in political affairs is widely considered a key part of Japan's development into an authoritarian state in the first half of the 20th century.